sux21/Experimental_Evolution/README.md

 # Step 2 - Data Analysis
 ## Step 1 - Find the most related 2008 strain for each 2020 strain
-### Method 1: Spine-Nucmer-SNPs
+### Method 1: Spine-Nucmer-SNPs-IQTree
-Commands are taken from https://github.com/Alan-Collins/Spine-Nucmer-SNPs.
+Commands in steps (1)-(4) are taken from https://github.com/Alan-Collins/Spine-Nucmer-SNPs.

 **Samples: 52 samples from 2020 + 28 samples from 2008 in Rhizobium_leguminosarum_EE2021-Single_strain_experiment Google sheets** <br>